Hashish-Crypto/top-down-shooter-server/README.md

 Live demo: [acquati.itch.io/top-down-shooter-client](https://acquati.itch.io/top-down-shooter-client)

+Move with "A,W,S,D" keyboard keys, with the on screen joystick or with a controller directional pad.

 This project has been created using [⚔️ `create-colyseus-app`](https://github.com/colyseus/create-colyseus-app/) - an npm init template for kick starting a Colyseus project in TypeScript.